basf/metis-bff/README.md

 # Metis data management GUI: Backend for Frontend

 <p class="what_is_metis"><dfn>Metis</dfn> is an open scientific framework, materials data organizer, and collaborative online platform for the nanotechnology research.
-It was designed for the materials research teams at the physical and virtual laboratories.
+It was designed for the offline physical and online virtual autonomous laboratories dealing with the materials science.
 Metis is an AI-ready solution, aiming to bring the recent advances of computer science into a rather conservative area of new materials development and quality control.
 Metis currently focuses on the X-ray powder diffraction and atomistic simulations.
-It was started in 2021 in BASF (Ludwigshafen am Rhein, Germany) by Bernd Hinrichsen and Evgeny Blokhin.</p>
+Its development was started in 2021 in BASF (Ludwigshafen am Rhein, Germany) by Bernd Hinrichsen and Evgeny Blokhin.</p>

 <p align="center"><img src="https://github.com/basf/metis-backend/blob/master/logo.png" width="300" /></p>